HongzheGuo/deBGA/README.md

 deBGA is mainly designed by Bo Liu and developed by Hongzhe Guo in Center for Bioinformatics, Harbin Institute of Technology, China.

 ###Memory requirement
 The memory usage of deBGA can fit the configurations of most modern servers and workstations.
-Its peak memory footprint depends on the length of reference genome, i.e., 25.30 Gigabytes and 5.20 Gigabytes respectively for the real H. Sapiens and E. Coli genomes, on a server with Intel E5640 CPU at 2.67 GHz, 24 Gigabytes RAM running Linux Ubuntu 14.04.
+Its peak memory footprint depends on the length of reference genome, i.e., 25.30 Gigabytes and 5.20 Gigabytes respectively for the real H. Sapiens and E. Coli genomes, on a server with Intel Xeon CPU at 2.00 GHz, 1 Terabytes RAM running Linux Ubuntu 14.04.

 ###Installation
 Current version of deBGA needs to be run on Linux operating system.